|

 carnivorous dinosaurs (as were the young calves mentioned in Psa.
 68:30 above).
 (Symbolic Reference.)

-verse can be seen by the presence of an alternate reading.
+verse can be seen by the presence of an alternate reading in the MT.
 This may be because in later years, after dinosaurs had become extinct, it seemed

 inappropriate for reptiles to be described as nursing their young (the textual